Blankvgx/Moviepunk/README.md

 ## About

 Moviepunks is an add-on for Adobe Express that allows users to effortlessly add probs, themes, borders, and even our own logo on their works!
-- moviepunk_addon we scrapped and isn't the main project
+- moviepunk-addon we scrapped and isn't the main project
 - moviepunk is the main project!

 ## Technology Used